 In order to determine a prospective student's suitability for admission into the study phase, the MPSP carries out a selection process that comprises various stages.
 In the first stage, the selection committee reviews the prospective student's online application.
 Applicants that progress to the second stage are required to take an online test.
 The test can be taken from any location.
 It is wide-ranging and comprises a catalogue of questions relating to photonics, physics, maths and electrical engineering that must be answered within a specified time span.
 Practice questions are available.
 In a final stage, prospective candidates are interviewed per skype.
 Successful applicants are notified via email thereafter.

 The list of all documents required in the application process can be found here.

-Can I save the data of my application completing it later?
+Can I save the data of my application and complete it later?

-Once you have started the online registration form with your personal data, this form has to be completed in one run.
-Before entering your data, make sure that you have all necessary information available.
-The upload of your documents does not necessarily have to be completed in one step, but you may login at any date before the deadline to upload remaining documents.
-Note, once you have submitted the application including all uploads, no further changes can be made.
+Please note that once you have submitted the application including all uploads, no further changes can be made.
 Note also that unfinished applications cannot be completed after the application deadline and will not be considered.

 What should I include in the curriculum vitae (CV)?